-Matarraton, El Porvenir
+Matarratón, El Porvenir

 The peasant farmer community of Matarratón in El Porvenir arrived in the Altillanura (Meta) in the 1950s and 1960s, fleeing from political violence.
 They settled in the region opening a new agricultural frontier.
 After 5 years of working baldío land, these peasant farmers under Law 160 had the right to request a land title.
-Although Matarratón had applied for their land title, they experienced considerable resistance from INCORA (former state land registry), who subsequently issued this land title illegally to a large ranch owner.
+Although Matarratón had applied for their land title, they experienced considerable resistance from INCORA (former state land registry), who subsequently issued this land title, illegally, to a large ranch owner.

 What is baldio land?
 Article 64 in the Colombian Constitution directs the State to promote progressive access to land ownership for landless and poor agricultural workers, in order to improve income and quality of life in rural Colombia.
 In 1961 the Agrarian Reform Law, established that baldíos (state owned unoccupied land) could be only be awarded to individuals (not companies) and Law 160, established the amount of land considered necessary for a family to obtain a decent livelihood in Colombia and it is the maximum amount of baldio land allowed per family.
 This parcel of land is called the ‘Family Agriculture Unit’ (UAF).
 The State awarded parcels of land from ‘baldios’ to peasant farmers and landless agricultural labourers in order to address the issue of land concentration.
 Baldios were only for resource-poor farmers in Colombia.

-groups in the region.
-These groups started harassing the population that had historically occupied the lands acquired by Carranza.
+1980s: After the land titles of 27,000 hectares were transferred to Carranza, the communities noticed the presence of paramilitary groups in the region.
+These groups started harassing the population who had historically been living and working the land acquired by Carranza.
 A range of violent acts were directed at the farmers of Matarratón by

 Carranza’s paramilitary group.

 1987: 10 community members, key to the land claim, from El Porvenir were killed by Carranza’s paramilitaries.
-The whole village was threatened, and the majority displaced to Orocué (just acrross the river)
+The whole village was threatened, and the majority displaced to Orocué (just acrross the river).

-INCORA (subsequently INCODER) awarded land titles for the 27,000 hectares to 27 persons who had no relation whatsoever with the lands and had never been part of the community of El Porvenir.
-The land was divided into 5 large farms called “Mi Llanura”, “El Pedregal”, “El Rincón”, “Campo Hermoso”, and “Las Corocoras”.
-However, the communities say that, thesefarms were worked and controlled by the family business of Victor Carranza, the “Ganadería La Cristalina”.
+INCORA (subsequently INCODER) awarded land titles for the 27,000 hectares to these 27 people who had no historical relationship to the land and had never been part of the El Porvenir commuity.
+The land was divided into five large farms called “Mi Llanura”, “El Pedregal”, “El Rincón”, “Campo Hermoso”, and “Las Corocoras”.
+According to the local community these farms were worked and controlled by the family businesses of Victor Carranza (the “Ganadería La Cristalina”).